 As a bulky item, a tulle dress isn’t easy to carry at all.
 With the volume, it can visually drag your body down and makes you look a bit clumsy.

-In this case, we should always minimize the colors on our outfit and let the tulle dress be the only highlight.
+In this case, we should always minimize the colors on our outfits and let the tulle dress be the only highlight.

-Vice versa, with two high contrasting colors, that visually divide you into two-part instead of one long figure.
+Vice versa, with two highly contrasting colors, that visually divide you into two-part instead of one long figure.

 So ladies, always style your tulle skirt with a similar color tone if you want to look more dressed up, elegant, and polished!